Basic Sewing Terms – an Illustrated Dictionary

 A needle which has an oval shaped eye and a blunt tip and is used for decorative stitching with yarns and other bulky threads.

-Used to cut the end of the thread, some sewing machines have it built in.
+Used to cut the end of the thread, some of the best starter sewing machine models have it built in.

 Transferring the markings from the pattern to the fabric with the help of basting stitches in order to duplicate the pattern markings.